New Orleans Saints: Rivalries

-Divisional rivals
+Divisional

 Atlanta Falcons

-The Saints' oldest rival are the Atlanta Falcons.
-As of 2022, they are tied at 54 wins between these two teams.
+The Saints' oldest rival are the Atlanta Falcons, both teams were the original two NFL franchises along the southern coast of the United States in the late 1960s.
+Originally both teams were created as part of the NFC West until the league's realignment in 2002.
+The frequent divisional matchups and constant tensions between the two teams has fueled a long-standing rivalry between both cities.As of the 2025 Season, the Falcons lead the rivalry with a record of 58-57, giving Atlanta a slight edge in the conflict.
+The teams have faced once in the postseason, in which the Falcons defeated the Saints 27-20 in the 1991 NFC Wild Card game.
 The two clubs joined the NFL within a year of each other as expansion teams and have played each other twice a season since the Saints joined the league in 1967.

 Tampa Bay Buccaneers

-The Saints have a developing rivalry with the Tampa Bay Buccaneers, who have been part of the NFC South with the Saints since 2002, and the Saints lead the overall series, 38–21.
+Ever since the early 2000s, the Saints have had a developing rivalry with the Tampa Bay Buccaneers, who have been part of the NFC South with the Saints since 2002, and the Saints lead the overall series, 40–25.

 The teams actually played each other quite often as non-division rivals.
 Between 1977 and 2001, there were only five years in which the teams did not play.
-This includes 12 years in a row from 1981 to 1992 – all as a result of the scheduling formulas in place prior to 2002 (this remains a record for most consecutive years in which two teams not from the same division met each other).
+This includes 12 years in a row from 1981 to 1992 – all as a result of the scheduling formulas in place before 2002 (this remains a record for most consecutive years in which two teams not from the same division met each other).

 The Saints won 13 of 20 games as non-division opponents.
 Since becoming division rivals, the Saints have the edge in the series, winning 16 games to the Bucs' 10.

 One notable pre-division game is a 1977 matchup that resulted in Tampa Bay's first win in franchise history coming against New Orleans after previously starting out 0–26 overall.

-On January 17, 2021, the two teams faced off in the playoffs for the first time in their rivalry history with Tampa Bay winning 30–20, despite New Orleans beating Tampa Bay twice in the regular season.
+On January 17, 2021, the two teams faced off in the playoffs for the first time in their rivalry history with Tampa Bay winning 30–20, despite New Orleans beating Tampa Bay in both regular season meetings.